The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 English

-Gregory Holmes is a Pediatrics provider in Burlington, Vermont.
+Gregory Holmes is a Pediatrics provider practicing medicine in Burlington, Vermont.
 Dr. Holmes is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Seizures, Encephalitis, Memory Loss, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Encephalitis, Memory Loss, and Generalized Tonic-Clonic Seizure.

 Showing 1-15 of 15